ht0324/ht0324.github.io/_posts/2025-03-29-ephemeral.md

 giscus_comments: true
 ---

-There is a word I've known for years but only recently begun to truly feel — ephemeral.
+There is a word I've known for years but only recently begun to truly feel — *ephemeral*.
 It doesn't just mean short-lived.
 It carries a weight.
 A kind of soft sadness.
 A beauty sharpened by its fragility.
 Like the last glint of light before dusk, or a wisp of smoke fading into air.

 My body is ephemeral.
 My thoughts, too.
 Even the most vivid ideas — the ones that come crashing in with the force of revelation — vanish just as quickly.
 If I don't catch them, write them, they're gone.
 Dissolved into the noise.
 Like heat bleeding into the atmosphere.
 Like tears in rain.